 }

 Yeah!
 That’s it 😃.
 It’s time to run this app 🚀.
-When you run this app, you’ll see it like 👇
+When you run this app, you’ll see it like 👇:

 Looking Awesome! 😍, isn’t it?

-This is how we implemented Preferences DataStore
+This is how we implemented Preferences DataStore instead of SharedPreferences.

-is cool 🆒, isn’t it?
+So, DataStore is cool 🆒, isn’t it?
 Give it a try 😃.
 Since it’s currently in alpha, maybe many more is on the way to come 🛣️.

-.
-Now if you want to see how’s your data getting stored then using Android Studio’s ‘Device File Explorer’ you can go to /data/app/YOUR_APP_PACKAGE_NAME/files/datastore
+DataStore uses file management mechanism for storing data.
+But it’s different than managed in SharedPreferences.
+Now if you want to see how’s your data getting stored then using Android Studio’s ‘Device File Explorer’ you can go to /data/app/YOUR_APP_PACKAGE_NAME/files/datastore and you can see the file there like below 👇:

-But it’s content is not readable as you can see in below image 👇
+But its content is not readable as you can see in below image 👇:

 Let me know your valuable feedback about this article. 🙏